Akih1k0/Hangman/README.md

 To play the game of hangman:
 1. A random word is chosen after the code is run.
 2. The user would input a letter as their 'Guess'.
+3. The guess is then analysed against the word to determine whether it was a correct guess displaying a message to confirm or an incorrect guess showing a message to try again and losing a life.
+4. In the instance of it being correct it is added to the list of blanks to show how many letters left.
-3. The input would be checked if it is a valid input such as being in the alphabet and is a single letter.
+5. The input would be checked if it is a valid input such as being in the alphabet and is a single letter.

 ## File Structure
 hangman/